Take The First Step Now

 Early & Late Stage Symptoms

 Heroin addiction can lead to overdose and death if not treated properly and promptly.
-A medically supervised heroin detoxification program should always be the first step in treating opioid dependence, such as heroin.
+A medically supervised heroin detox program should always be the first step in treating opioid use disorder like heroin.

-It would help if you detoxed in a clinical facility with 24-hour medical supervision to prevent the agony and hazards of heroin withdrawal symptoms.
-The patient’s well-being and safety are ensured throughout heroin detoxification under the supervision of medical personnel.
+You should detox in a clinical facility with 24-hour medical supervision.
+This helps prevent the pain and dangers of heroin withdrawal symptoms.
+Medical personnel ensure the patient’s well-being and safety throughout heroin detoxification.

 Concentrated sick woman staring at her friend